philgyford/d3-mappiness/README.md

 ## TO DO

+* Fix chart hover points still being hoverable when the line is filtered.
 * Something that shows what dates are shown in focus area.
 * Remove require cache-busting in mappiness.js.
 * Maybe: